Monarchies in Europe: Spain

-Data from 2006 suggested that only 25 percent of Spaniards were in favor of establishing a republic; however, the numbers have increased since Juan Carlos I abdicated.
+Data from 2006 suggested that only 25 percent of Spaniards were in favour of establishing a republic; however, the numbers have increased since Juan Carlos I abdicated.

 Sweden

 Sweden’s monarchy goes back almost as far as the Danish one, to the semilegendary kings before the 10th century, since then it has not been interrupted.
 However, the unification of the rivalling kingdoms Svealand and Götaland (consolidation of Sweden) did not occur until some time later, possibly in the early 11th century.
 The current royal family, the House of Bernadotte, has reigned since 1818.
-The current monarch is Carl XVI Gustaf.

 United Kingdom

-The monarchy of the United Kingdom can be defined to have started either with the Kingdoms of England (871) or Scotland (843), with the Union of the Crowns on 24 March 1603, or with the Acts of Union of 1 May 1707.
+The monarchy of the United Kingdom can be defined to have started either with the Kingdoms of England (871) and Scotland (843), with the Union of the Crowns on 24 March 1603, or with the Acts of Union of 1 May 1707.
 It was briefly interrupted by the English Interregnum, with the Commonwealth of England existing in its stead from 30 January 1649 until 15 December 1653 and from 26 May 1659 until 25 May 1660 and the Protectorate taking its place from 16 December 1653 until 25 May 1659.
-The current monarch is Charles III, son of Queen Elizabeth II.

-Support for establishing a republic instead of a monarchy was around 18 per cent in the United Kingdom in 2006, while a majority thinks that there will still be a monarchy in the United Kingdom in ten years' time, public opinion is rather uncertain about a monarchy still existing in fifty years and a clear majority believes that the monarchy will no longer exist a century after the poll.
+Support for establishing a republic instead of a monarchy was around 18 percent in the United Kingdom in 2006, while a majority thinks that there will still be a monarchy in the United Kingdom in ten years' time, public opinion is rather uncertain about a monarchy still existing in fifty years and a clear majority believes that the monarchy will no longer exist a century after the poll.
 Public opinion is, however, certain that the monarchy will still exist in thirty years.

-The monarch of the United Kingdom is also the monarch of the fourteen other Commonwealth realms, none of which are in Europe.
+The monarch of the United Kingdom is also the monarch of the 14 other Commonwealth realms, none of which are in Europe.
 Some of these realms have significant levels of support for republicanism.

 Vatican City

 Differently from the Holy See, in existence for almost two thousand years, the Vatican City was not a sovereign state until the 20th century.
 In the 19th century the annexation of the Papal States by the Kingdom of Sardinia, and the subsequent establishment of the Kingdom of Italy, was not recognized by the Vatican.
-However, by the Lateran treaty of 1929, the Kingdom of Italy recognized Vatican City as an independent state, and vice versa.
-Since then, the elected monarch of the Vatican City state has been the current pope.
-The pope still officially carries the title "King of the Ecclesiastical State" (in Latin: Rex Status Ecclesiæ).
+However, Italy and the Vatican recognized each other in the Lateran treaty of 1929.
+The monarch of the Vatican City State is the pope.